-ITC pricing also incorporates the distribution network assets dedicated to specifically meet the requirements of these customers.
+ITC pricing also incorporates distribution network assets being dedicated specifically to meet the requirements of these customers.
 Where the portion of shared network assets utilised is difficult to determine due to the specific connectivity of the customer, TasNetworks will apply ITC pricing on a mutually agreed basis.